United Arts of Central Florida

 - Promote transparency and facilitate ongoing communication among stakeholders.

-- Support excellence within cultural organizations by serving as a conveyor on best tactics and trends within the field while also facilitating training, coaching, and mentoring to arts organizations.
+- Support excellence within cultural organizations by serving as a conveyor on best tactics and trends within the field while also facilitating training, coaching, and mentoring of arts organizations.

 - Assume leadership for ongoing strategic planning, working in partnership with the board to establish the agency’s vision and strategy.